simharuk2021/myFlix-Angular-client/README.md

 ## Development server

-Run `ng serve` for a dev server.
+If the project has been cloned then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+There is a now a fully funtional version hosted at (https://simharuk2021.github.io/myFlix-Angular-client/welcome)

 ## Build